Trentan/IngAusOfxFixWin/README.md

   clicked, will save these entries, the name of the default bank account and the value of Split Memo, for all bank accounts, in file
   ```
-    GNU/Linux: /home/[USER_NAME]/.SuncorpAusOfxFix/defaultProperties
+    GNU/Linux: /home/[USER_NAME]/.OfxFix/defaultProperties
-    Windows: C:\Users\USER_NAME]\.SuncorpAusOfxFix/defaultProperties
+    Windows: C:\Users\USER_NAME]\.OfxFix/defaultProperties
   ```
-  The next time SuncorpAusOfxFix is started, the saved settings will be automatically loaded from the defaultProperties file, and the details for the default bank account shown.
+  The next time OfxFix is started, the saved settings will be automatically loaded from the defaultProperties file, and the details for the default bank account shown.